Effective testing

 Tip

-In this case, tests are fully isolated from each other.
+In this case, tests are fully isolated from each other, and don't need a TestScope.
 They are ideal candidates for concurrent execution.

 Use shared state across multiple tests🔗

-To conveniently share state among tests, use a fixture and define a custom DSL function providing it as a context:
+To conveniently share state among tests, use a fixture's value as a shared context for all tests:

 testSuite("Multiple tests sharing state") {